Mechanical Keyboard Cases: Ultimate Guide to Sound &

 1. What is your budget?
 Plastic or acrylic cases are generally more affordable, while CNC aluminum and polycarbonate cases command a premium.

 2. What sound profile do you prefer?
-If you love deep, muted sounds (“thock”), look towards polycarbonate and gasket mounts.
-If you prefer crisp, clean sounds (“clack”), aluminum and top mounts are your best bet.
+For deep, muted sounds (“thock”), consider polycarbonate and gasket mounts.
+For crisp, clean sounds (“clack”), aluminum and top mounts are ideal.

 3. What typing feel are you after?
 For a soft, cushioned experience, gasket mount is the clear winner.
 For a firm, responsive feel, consider a top-mounted aluminum case.

 4. Is RGB lighting a priority?
-If so, you’ll want a transparent or translucent case made of polycarbonate or acrylic to let the light shine through.
+If so, a transparent or translucent case made of polycarbonate or acrylic will best showcase the light.

 Frequently Asked Questions (FAQ)